School of Architecture

 Enrollment Management Policy

-Students that are admitted into the School of Architecture enter with a lower level classification in Construction Science (COSL), Environmental Design Architectural Studies (EDAL), Landscape Architecture (LANL) or Urban and Regional Planning (URPN).
+Students in the College of Architecture admitted into Architecture (ARCL) and Construction Science (COSL) enter with a lower level classification.
+Landscape Architecture (LAND) and Urban and Regional Planning (URPN) do not have a lower level classification.
 All students must comply with the guidelines in terms of coursework and process to be considered for upper level.
-Until students are accepted into upper level they are prohibited from taking 300 and 400 level courses in their major.
+Until students are accepted into upper level they will be prohibited from taking 300 and 400 level courses in their major.

 Transfer Students

-Transfer students, who meet the University entrance requirements and who desire to enter a major field of study in the School of Architecture, will be admitted based on available space and current School of Architecture entrance criteria.
-Following admission, all transfer students are placed on a 2.5 GPA probation for a minimum of 12 credit hours to substantiate competency in required lower-level courses.
-Transfer students will be admitted into the school with a lower-level classification and may apply for upper-level status after at least one semester at Texas A&M University.
+Transfer students, who meet the University entrance requirements and who desire to enter a major field of study in the College of Architecture, will be admitted based on available space and current College of Architecture entrance criteria.
+This is a competitive review process.
+Transfer students may be admitted into the college with a lower-level classification and may apply for upper-level status after at least one semester at Texas A&M University.
+A minimum of a 2.5 GPA may be required to matriculate into an upper-level classification

-Transfer students accepted into the Bachelor of Environmental Design degree program must submit a portfolio to the Department of Architecture to receive credit for drawing and design studio classes taken at another university or college, unless the course is listed as an equivalent under the Texas common course numbering system.
+Transfer students accepted into the Bachelor of Science in Architecture degree program must submit a portfolio to the Department of Architecture to receive credit for drawing and design studio classes taken at another university or college, unless the course is listed as an equivalent under the Texas common course numbering system.
 The review of the portfolio will ensure appropriate studio placement.
 Additional information may be found on the Department of Architecture website.

 Change of Major

-Students will be notified of action on their applications within 30 days of the deadline date.
-The school will admit the best-qualified applicants based on the number of spaces available in their program of choice.
+The College of Architecture will admit the best-qualified applicants based on the number of spaces available in their program of choice.
+Acceptance is limited and meeting the requirements alone will not guarantee acceptance.

 Semester Away

-The School of Architecture requires all upper-level undergraduate students to spend one semester studying abroad or at another university, or in a professional internship.
+The College of Architecture requires all upper-level undergraduate students to spend one semester studying abroad, at another university, or in a professional internship.
 Specific information on these programs is available through each department or the Texas A&M Education Abroad Office.

 Academic Policies

-For Construction Science, Environmental Design Architectural Studies, Landscape Architecture and Urban Planning: Students must make a grade of C or better in every School of Architecture course (ARCH, ARTS, CARC, COSC, ENDS, LAND, LDEV, URPN) used to satisfy degree requirements.
-Students must also make a grade of C or better in any course used as an equivalent substitution for School of Architecture courses that satisfy degree requirements.
-All majors within the college require students to maintain a 2.0 or better GPA; the school does not offer academic probation.
+For Architecture, Construction Science, Landscape Architecture and Urban Planning: Students must make a grade of C or better in every College of Architecture course (ARCH, CARC, COSC, ENDS, LAND, LDEV, URPN) used to satisfy degree requirements.
+Students must also make a grade of C or better in any course used as an equivalent substitution for College of Architecture courses that satisfy degree requirements.
+All majors within the college require students to maintain a 2.0 or better GPA (for upper level consideration, may be a higher GPA requirement); the college does not offer academic probation.